PPBoxHead/Penumbra-D3D11/README.md

 ## Build and Run

-The project is intended to be used on any Windows OS that supports DirectX 11, **There's not any support to build on platforms out of Windows.**
+The project is intended to be used on Windows 10 or later that supports DirectX 11, **There's not any support to build on platforms out of Windows.**

 The only requirements to be able to build is have `Visual Studio 2022`, you download the repository project, open the `Penumbra-D3D11.sln` and hit `F5`.